MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Calendar/Update-MgBetaPlaceAsRoomListRoom.md

 ```

 ### -Tags
-Specifies additional features of the room, for example, details like the type of view or furniture type.
+Specifies other features of the room; for example, the type of view or furniture type.

 ```yaml
 Type: String[]